rkiel/vagrant-starter/README.md

 ```

 Nginx is configured to listen on port 80.
-It is a revers proxy for Unicorn.
+It is a reverse proxy for Unicorn.
 Nginx and Unicorn are configured to communicate via a unix socket `/tmp/unicorn.rails_starter.sock`.
 Open your browser to IP 192.168.33.10 on port 80.